 You can visit the dome.
 This does cost entrance.
 Keep in mind that it is quite a climb and the stairs are narrow and steep

-yes, there is a dress codes.
+Yes, there is a dress codes.
 No bare shoulders, no skirts / trousers above the knee and no caps.
 You can possibly cover your shoulders with a shawl.

 Seven different architects have worked on the basilica, namely Donato Bramante, Antonio da Sangallo the Younger, Michelangelo Buonarroti, Giacomo Barozzi da Vignola, Giacomo della Porta, Carlo Maderno and Gian Lorenzo Bernini